• How it works

 Property partition through family settlement agreement

-A family settlement is a mutual agreement among family members, ordinarily made to completely prevent getting involved in court battles by splitting up the family property through mutual understanding among the family members.
+A family settlement is a mutual agreement among family members, ordinarily made to completely prevent getting involved in court battles by splitting up the family property through mutual understanding among members.

 The family settlement agreement is supposed to have the same format as that of a partition deed.
 Apart from this, it is not mandatory to register and stamp the family settlement agreement.